-‘Torso killer’ linked to 1968 cold case murder at NY mall: sources
+‘Torso killer’ linked to 1968 cold case murder at NY mall: Sources

-NEW YORK (WPIX) — More than 50 years after the body of 23-year-old Diane Cusick was found duct-taped in the back seat of her car at a local mall, a notorious serial killer from New Jersey will be charged with her murder, sources told WPIX on Tuesday.
+More than 50 years after the body of 23-year-old Diane Cusick was found duct-taped in the back seat of her car at a local mall, a notorious serial killer from New Jersey will be charged with her murder, sources told KTLA sister station WPIX on Tuesday.

 Three sources independently confirmed a sealed indictment against 75-year-old Richard Cottingham for Cusick’s 1968 death.
 Cottingham has been in various New Jersey prisons since 1980 for five other murders.